tommasomoretti/nameless-analytics/README.md

 </br>

 When the server-side Google Tag Manager Client Tag receives a request, it checks for existing cookies.
-- If user and session cookies are missing from the request, the Nameless Analytics Server-side client tag creates a user cookie and a session cookie.
+- If user and session cookies are missing from the request, the Nameless Analytics Server-side Client Tag creates a user cookie and a session cookie.
-- If the user cookie is present but the session cookie is not, the Nameless Analytics Server-side client tag extends the user cookie expiration and creates a new session cookie.
+- If the user cookie is present but the session cookie is not, the Nameless Analytics Server-side Client Tag extends the user cookie expiration and creates a new session cookie.
-- If the client and session cookies already exist, the Nameless Analytics Server-side client tag extends the expiration for both cookies.
+- If the client and session cookies already exist, the Nameless Analytics Server-side Client Tag extends the expiration for both cookies.

 #### Standard cookie values